statechannels/go-nitro/.adr/0007-virtualdefund-protocol.md

 To virtually defund `V`, we therefore need to resolve the payment vouchers into a finalizable state update in `V`.
 Once all parties have the finalization proof for `V`, they can proceed to propose / accept ledger channel updates which "unplug" `V` from the 2 (or more) ledger channels (`L`, `L'`,...) which guarantee it.

+## Definition

+An outcome is **reclaimable** when it allocates the same total funds to the same destinations as the postfund state.

+This is an important property, since if there is no money allocated, no money can be reclaimed; and if the expected destinations aren't in the outcome, reclaim will revert.

 ## Decision

 - Alice instigates the virtualdefund protocol.
-- She sends an `{isFinal: true, turnNum: 3}` state for `V` "adjusted" by the latest (largest amount) voucher to Bob.
+- She sends an `{isFinal: true, turnNum: 3}` state for `V` "adjusted" by the latest (largest amount) voucher to all other participants.
 Adjusted means the voucher amount is deducted from Alice's allocation and added to Bob's.
+- The intermediaries verify that the final state has a reclaimable outcome.
+Then, they countersign and broadcast their signature to all other participants.
-- Bob verifies that state, requiring the adjustment amount to be equal to or larger than the largest voucher he has received.
+- Bob also verifies that state, additionally requiring the adjustment amount to be equal to or larger than the largest voucher he has received.
-- Bob forwards Alice's signature and his own signature on the final state to all intermediaries.
+- Bob broadcasts his own signature on the final state to all other participants.
-- The intermediaries countersign and broadcast their signature to all other participants.
-- The leader in each ledger channel proposes to defund `V`.
+- When they have all signatures on a final state, the leader in each ledger channel proposes to defund `V`.
-- The follower in each ledger channel agrees (countersigns the ledger update).
+- If they have all signatures on a final state, the follower in each ledger channel agrees (countersigns the ledger update).

 ## Justification